 Chelation is a technique sometimes deployed to improve the bioavailability of these charged minerals.
 The idea is to wrap an amino acid molecule around the mineral so that it will bind to the mineral in two spots, resulting in a neutral, stable, chelated mineral, which can then pass through the cell membrane much easier than it's ionic or salt counterpart.

+Chelation occurs when unpaired electrons become non-ionically bound to the electron deficient environment of the positively charged central ion.
 EVERY amino acid (including glycine) has both a carbonyl end and an amine end.
 Though, neither end functions as a "negative group", both ends have a set of unpaired electrons.
 Thus ALL amino acids can form coordinate complexes in two places making them ideal chelating agents.

+Selenium has six valance electrons and typically carries a -2 charge.
 Furthermore, because it's outer shell is lacking only two electrons from having a closed shell configuration, it wants to receive a pair of electrons in order to complete it's shell.
 Once the shell is complete however, it is not possible to transfer another pair of electrons to it.

 For this reason, it is physically impossible for any chelating agen such as glycine (or any other amino acid) to bond with a selenium ion in two sites, so by definition, selenium can not be chelated.
 In other words, there is no such thing as a selenium chelate.